mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

 ``ThetaDependentTransmission(theta_dependence=True)``
     If set to False, the transmission correction will be applied by dividing each pixel by the zero-angle transmission, without theta dependence.

+``SetTransmissionBeamCenter(x, y)``
+    Sets the beam center position to be used when applying the transmission correction.
+The beam center position of the sample data is otherwise used.

+``TransmissionDirectBeamCenter(datafile)``
+    Specifies a direct beam data file to use to determine a beam center to use when applying the transmission correction.
+The beam center position of the sample data is otherwise used.

 .. _`Background subtraction`: